Do-Dodonpa: History

+Dodonpa opened on 21 December 2001, and was marketed by Fuji-Q Highland as the fastest roller coaster in the world.
+The fastest speed record was previously held by Superman: The Escape at Six Flags Magic Mountain and Tower of Terror at Dreamworld, both of which accelerated to 160.9 km/h in 7 seconds.
+Reaching top speeds of 107 mph in 1.6 seconds, Dodonpa retained this title for nearly a year and a half before Cedar Point's Top Thrill Dragster overtook it in May 2003.

 Dodonpa closed in 2016 for a major renovation.
 The ride's top hat was removed and replaced with a 49 m vertical loop, announced in a February 2017 press release from the manufacturer.
-Dodonpa reopened on 15 July 2017.
+Steel fabrication was provided by Intermountain Lift, Inc. Dodonpa reopened on 15 July 2017 as Do-Dodonpa.
 The renovated and revamped ride featured an increased acceleration and maximum speed, which changed from 0 to 172 km/h in 1.8 seconds to 0 to 180 km/h in 1.6 seconds.
 The track length also increased from 1189 to 1,244 m.
-The renovation made Dodonpa the world's first air-powered coaster to feature an inversion, as well as the fastest coaster in the world with an inversion.
+The renovation made Do-Dodonpa the world's first air-powered coaster to feature an inversion, as well as the fastest coaster in the world with an inversion.

+On 13 March 2024, Fuji-Q Highland announced Do-Dodonpa's permanent closure.

 Ride experience

-The name of the ride stems from the deep, ominous drumming sound that flows from the speakers as passengers wait in line to board the train.
+The name of the ride stems from the drumming sound that was played from the speakers in the ride's queue.
 This repetitive percussive music is created by taiko drums, an old traditional Japanese drum that was used to demonstrate power and influence in pre-modern Japanese villages.
 These drums were supposedly used in warfare to rally troops and scare off the enemy with their thundering sound.

-While waiting in line, riders hear the drums played through speakers, building up tension and excitement.
-Often, riders will chant along with the drum sound, which plays three consecutive beats represented by the sounds Do-don-pa.

-Once passengers board the ride, the train moves them from the loading station to the launch pad, where it waits, allowing time for the compressed air to build up.
-When the ride is ready to launch, a voice in English says "Launch time!" and begins a three-second countdown to launch.
+Once passengers boarded the ride, the train moved them from the loading station to the launch pad, where it waited, allowing time for the compressed air to build up.
+When the ride was ready to launch, a voice in English said "Launch time!" and began a three-second countdown to launch.

-After the coaster shoots off at 180. km/h, it enters a wide-radius curve followed by a 49 m vertical loop (previously a top hat prior to 2017).
-The train then enters a slight left turn before hitting a brake run.
-A second left turn followed by a right U-turn, both taken at slower speeds, brings the train back to the station.
+After the coaster launched at 180. km/h, it entered a wide-radius curve followed by a 49 m vertical loop (a top hat prior to 2017).
+The train then entered a slight left turn before hitting a brake run.
+A second left turn followed by a right U-turn, both taken at slower speeds, brought the train back to the station.

-The ride has a total of 4 trains with 4 cars per train.
-Each car seats 2 riders side-by-side, resulting in a total capacity of 8 riders per train.
+The ride had a total of 4 trains with 4 cars per train.
+Each car sat 2 riders side-by-side, resulting in a total capacity of 8 riders per train.